RubelMozumder/nomad-distro-spm-palma/README.md

 ![docker image](https://github.com/RubelMozumder/nomad-distro-spm-palma/actions/workflows/docker-publish.yml/badge.svg)

+> [!NOTE] The branch `CarlosAndresLab` is a default and protected branch of this forked repository.
+The branch `main` is also protected but mainly representing the upstream branch of the original template repository.

 > [!IMPORTANT]
 > The templated repository will run a GitHub action on creation which might take a few minutes.